-This framework is based on a well-defined governance, with responsibilities shared between the Group and operational entities in order to encourage operational integration and relevance.
-Since 2017, the Group has set up a Stress Testing and Extended Planning (STEP) programme serving both the Group and its subsidiaries and business lines.
-The aim of the STEP programme is continue to respond effectively to the various regulatory stress tests, such as the EBA and ECB ones, and to develop internal stress test practices required for proper risk management and Group resource planning.
+This stress testing framework is based on a well-defined governance, with responsibilities shared between the Group and operating entities in order to encourage operational integration and relevance and in particular to develop internal stress test practices required for proper risk management and Group resource planning.

-Finance, RISK and ALM Treasury functions have created a shared team - Stress Testing and Financial Simulations ("STFS"), responsible for implementing the STEP programme and its deployment across the Group's entities and activities.
+Finance, RISK and ALM Treasury functions have created a shared team, Stress Testing and Financial Simulations ("STFS"), responsible for developing stress testing, ICAAP, internal capital and capital planning across the Group's entities and activities.